 If you get the repetitive work out of the way, you have more time available to do the actual rocket science.

-You also have to have someone else handle billing, getting money from customers, and even getting new customers so that you can focus on doing great work.
+You also have to have someone else handle hourly pay and billing, getting money from customers, and even getting new customers so that you can focus on doing great work.
 And that’s absolutely important.
-When you’re a freelancer, you’re working on delivery, but also on marketing and sales.
+When you’re a freelance software developer, you’re working on delivery, but also on marketing and sales.
 And what you want to do—and what your clients want you to do—is to spend as much time on delivery, and as little time on marketing, sales, and even finance.
-You’ll always have to spend time looking for new clients when you’re working for old ones, and that’s not something the old ones want—and it’s not something you want.
+You’ll always have to spend time looking for new freelance development clients when you’re working for old ones, and that’s not something the old ones want—and it’s not something you want.
 You just want to focus on doing your work well.
 So having someone else handle billing and finding new clients is something that you should be very happy about, and you’re very lucky if you find it.

 How do you keep yourself motivated on a daily basis?